TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 ---
 ## Introduction

 Recently we were performing an EKS upgrade.
-We use managed node groups and updates have become pretty much routine without any surprises.
+We use managed node groups, and updates have become routine without any surprises.

 And then, hardly a surprise: Surprise! [^footnote_real_writer]